aporeto-inc/gaia/doc/documentation.md

 ##### `GET /hookpolicies`

-Retrieves the list of hook policies.
+Retrieves the list of hooks.

 Parameters: